ccxt-net/ccxt.simple/README.md

 ## Install

-You can also clone it into your project directory from [ccxt.net GitHub repository](https://github.com/ccxt-net/ccxt.simple):
+You can also clone it into your project directory from [ccxt.simple github repository](https://github.com/ccxt-net/ccxt.simple):

 ```shell
 git clone https://github.com/ccxt-net/ccxt.simple.git